Lighthouse Learning

-Lighthouse Learning (formerly known as EuroKids International Group) is a group of private educational institutions in India which runs a chain of schools and pre-schools with EuroKids, Kangaroo Kids, EuroSchool, Billabong High International School and Centre Point Group of Schools.
-It runs 1,200 pre-schools and 44 K-12 schools in India, Nepal, Bangladesh and the Middle East.
+Lighthouse Learning (formerly known as EuroKids International Group) is a group of private educational institutions in India which runs a chain of schools and pre-schools with EuroKids, Kangaroo Kids, EuroSchool, Billabong High International School, Centre Point Group of Schools and Phoenix Greens School of Learning.
+It runs 1,850 pre-schools and 60 K-12 schools in India, Maldives,Nepal, Bangladesh and the Middle East.
 It was founded in 2001.
 A variety of private equity firms including KKR, Partners Group have had or have stake in the company.

 History

 The company was founded as EuroKids International in 2001 by Prajodh Rajan and Vikas Phadnis.
 It entered the K12 segment with a series of EuroSchools in 2009.

 In 2013, its 50% stake was acquired by Gaja Capital along with its Swiss investor Partners Group, later increasing their shareholding in the company to 75% as the company acquired Kangaroo Kids and Billabong International High Schools franchises in 2017 to expand its business.
 In November 2019, its 90% stake was acquired by US-based Private equity firm KKR for ₹1475 crore, making it one of the largest foreign investments in India's educational sector.
 The company was renamed Lighthouse Learning from EuroKids Group in 2021.

 The company has appointed Ibibo founder Ashish Kashyap, educationist Indu Shahani and Retailers Association of India chairman Bijou Kurien to its board in 2021.
 In May 2021, it acquired Nagpur-based Centre Point Group of Schools (CPS).
 However, the company did not disclose the extent of dilution in holdings of the CPS Group.
 In September 2021, the company launched its first edition of Educator's Impact Awards on Teacher's Day.